stencilproject/Stencil/docs/builtins.rst

 ``join``
 ~~~~~~~~

-Join an array with a string.
+Join an array of items.

 .. code-block:: html+django

     {{ value|join:", " }}

-.. note:: The value MUST be an array of Strngs and the separator must be a string.
+.. note:: The value MUST be an array.